near/docs/docs/2.build/2.smart-contracts/anatomy/basics.md

 </Tabs>

-  🦀 Notice that the class is decorated with multiple macros:
+  🦀 Notice that the struct is decorated with multiple macros:

 - `BorshDeserialize` & `BorshSerialize` allow the structure to be read and written into the contract's state